-Discover Cary’s history at the Page-Walker Arts & History Center.
-Built in 1868 as a railroad hotel by Town of Cary founder Allison Francis Page, it is listed on the National Register for Historic Places.
-A complete restoration in the 1990s converted the building into an arts and history center for the citizens of Cary.
-Today the center is alive with classes, events, concerts, social gatherings, historical and fine arts exhibitions.
+A complete restoration in the 1990s converted the old Page-Walker Hotel into a living resource for the citizens of Cary.
+Today, the Page-Walker Arts and History Center is alive with classes, events, concerts, social gatherings, historical and fine arts exhibitions.

 - Cary Heritage Museum

 - Art galleries

 - Rental spaces and wedding venues

 - Page Smokehouse and Anne B. Kratzer Educational Garden

 Subjects offered through the Page-Walker Arts & History Center include language arts, music, wellness, history, photography, and more.
 Summer camp offerings include clowning, history, traditional games, video games, Bluegrass music, and documentary film making.
 If you are interested in offering a course, camp, or other program at the Page-Walker, please complete a program proposal.
 Visit myCary to search for upcoming programs.